26th March 2017

 His golf continued to improve and between 1936 and 1938 he was selected for the English Boys Team for their annual match against Scotland.
 He captained the team in 1938.
 He played six games winning four, halving one and losing the other.

-Ronnie had just started a law degree when Great Britain entered World War II.
+Ronnie had just started a law degree at Liverpool University when Great Britain entered World War II.
 He volunteered for the Royal Air Force and was first stationed, somewhat fortuitously, at RAF Leuchars for his initial 3 months of training.
 This enabled him to carry on practicing his golf at nearby St. Andrews.
 His intelligence and leadership skills saw him selected for flying instructor training.
 He qualified as a pilot at the British Flying Training School in Texas and appears to have seen out the War well away from the front line.

 Understandably very little competitive golf was played whilst the country was at War so just as White was coming into his peak years all of the major championships and events were cancelled (1940-45).
 The world was a different place after the war too with families devastated, food and petrol rationing in place and responsibilities altered.
 As Britain tried to rebuild itself as quickly as it could golf was certainly well down the list of most people’s priorities.